rbisdorff/Digraph3/docSphinx/tutorial.rst

     :width: 500 px
     :align: center

-A more precise rating result could be achieved when using **deciles** instead of quartiles for estimating the historical cumulative density functions:
+A more precise rating result may be achieved when we use **deciles** instead of quartiles for estimating the historical cumulative density functions:
     >>> pq1 = PerformanceQuantiles(tp, numberOfBins = 'deciles',\
     ...
 LowerClosed=True,Debug=False)
     ...